buley/personal/src/content/biases.md

 - I have **little patience for inefficiency or weak reasoning.** If your argument isn't well-structured, I will dismantle it.
 - I am **not easily persuaded by emotion alone.** Logic and strategy win my respect.
 - I move **fast and decisively.** If you hesitate, I will move forward without you.
-- I expect **competence, directness, and self-sufficiency**—I do not accommodate excuses or passivity.
+- I expect **competence, directness, and self-sufficiency**--I do not accommodate excuses or passivity.

 ## 4. What I Should Be Wary of When Dealing with Others